Green-Software-Foundation/community-plugins/docs/rest-client.md

       password: 'yourPassword'

     ```
-- `ssl-tls-active`: optional, SSL/TLS certificate is validated if true and undefined and SSL/TLS certificate validation is skiped  if false
+- `tls-verify`: optional, the server certificate is verified against the list of supplied CAs if true and undefined
 - `jpath`: JSONPath expression and you can use it when using the GET method
 - `output`: parameter name to store the result of this plugin